dymio/codenohito_book/rules/setup_debian_rails_server.md

 ImageMagick the newest version installation
 -------------------------------------------

+Short way is install with apt-get:

+    apt-get install imagemagick

-Some old versions of ImageMagick darken images when processing.
+But some old versions of ImageMagick darken images when processing.
 To avoid this behavior install the newest version of ImageMagick from the sources.
 The
 [official instruction](https://www.imagemagick.org/script/install-source.php).